ooni/spec/data-formats/df-000-base.md

     "test_runtime": null,

-    "test_start_time": "Timestamp of when the measurement was performed in " "UTC time coordinates (ex.
-2015-08-24 12:02:23)",
+    "measurement_start_time": "Timestamp of when the measurement was performed in " "UTC time coordinates (ex.
+2015-08-24 12:02:23) (Note: ooniprobe <= 1.4.0 generates skewed timing information)",

+    "test_start_time": "Timestamp of when the test was started in " "UTC time coordinates (ex.
+2015-08-24 12:02:23) (Note: ooniprobe <= 1.4.0 generates skewed timing information)",

     "test_keys": {
         "The keys that are specific to the test"